brananharrison/EmployeeScheduler/README.md

 # Employee Scheduling Algorithm

-On behalf of all variable-schedule employees and in protest of most mid-level managers, I've built a tool to automate the task of creating weekly schedules while optimizing for overall fairness and individual preferences.
+On behalf of all variable-schedule employees and in protest of most mid-level managers, I've built a tool to automate the task of creating weekly schedules while optimizing for overall fairness and individual preferences. <br><br>

 [Link to tool](https://brananharrison.github.io/EmployeeScheduler/)